 1. Payment History

 According to FICO’s “What’s In Your Score,” your payment history determines a whopping 35 percent of your credit score.
 It makes perfect sense when you think about it.
 Would you loan someone with a poor payment history your money?
-Probably not, unless the person is a really persuasive relative or good friend.
+Probably not, unless the person is a really persuasive relative or a good friend.

 Payment history includes a wide variety of account types, including major credit cards, retail accounts, installment loans and mortgage loans.

 If you pay your bills on time and never miss payments, you will score high on payment history.
 On the other hand, if you have late and missing payments or worse, charge-offs, which indicate that debt collectors gave up on you paying your loans, your payment history score is likely to be low.

 Thirty percent of your credit score is determined by the amount you currently owe, and if you’re carrying large amounts of debt.
 How much is too much?
 Lenders have formulas (read: debt to income ratio) to determine how much debt is too much for you.